 Kale soaks up a lot of dressing.
 So as not to waste it, massage your kale with dressing prior to preparing the salad.
 In fact, that’s the only dressing we add to the salad.
 Doing so allows you to experience the unique flavors of all the other ingredients.

 In a large bowl, simply coat the kale with dressing and then toss it by hand while wearing disposable food prep gloves (easier than using tongs).

 Once the kale is all dressed, spread the kale out in a large bowl or on a large platter and then add rows of egg, avocado, tomato, cucumber, chicken, snap peas, onion, bacon and blue cheese.
 Finally, season the salad to taste with sprinkles of salt, pepper, oregano and paprika.
 Garnish the finished blend with green onions and sprinkles of chia seeds.

-This wholesome Kale Cobb Salad is large enough for four deliciously filling servings at about 400 calories each.
-With the exception of dressing, this includes all ‘optional’ ingredients noted in the recipe.
-Since it’s packed full of fiber, good fats and protein, you’ll get plenty of nutrition bang for your calorie bucks.
+This wholesome Kale Cobb Salad is large enough for 4-6 deliciously filling servings.
+Since it’s packed full of fiber, good fats and protein, you’ll get plenty of nutrition bang for your buck.